 If you leave it open for a lot of time or if you leave it under the sun while you are enjoying the beach and even on the size and brand of the cooler.

 That’s why sometimes the time they give you is not the one you expected.
 But, if you use a good quantity of ice or ice packs, the average cooler will keep ice unmelted for one day and maybe a bit more.

 Which of these coolers have a drain plug?
 Is it really necessary to have one?

 The Rubbermaid 60 Qt Wheeled Ice Chest does have one.
 Just be careful because if you buy the 34-quart or less, it won’t come with a drain plug.

 The Igloo Island Breeze 28 doesn’t have one.

-The Arctic Zone Ultra is not like the others because it has fabric so you can fold it and remove the inside lining for cleaning or removing water and ice, but it does not have a physical drain plug.
+The Arctic Zone Titan is not like the others because it has fabric so you can fold it and remove the inside lining for cleaning or removing water and ice, but it does not have a physical drain plug.

 Last but not least the Coleman 40 QT Performance Wheeled Cooler that’s recommended as the best of them all does come with a drain plug.

 In the end, there are people that can’t have a cooler without drainage, and there are others that really don’t mind, it depends on how you manage.